VU-Programming/OOFP-snake/Readme.md

 * Implementation of rotation and anchors (see table above) (max 0.75 points):
    - Hard coding is allowed, but gives 0.0 points
    - Not hard coded, but does not use subclassing (described above) (0.4 points)
-   - Implement tetrominos by using subclasses (see above) (0.75 points)
+   - Implement tetrominoes by using subclasses (see above) (0.75 points)
 * Code style 2 points

 Total : 10 points